 London Air Travel’s Monday Briefing provides a digest of air travel news from London and around the world.
-Our next edition will be published at 06:00 BST on Monday 6 September.

 18 January 2021.
 The UK imposes a mandatory quarantine on all inbound passengers.
 Remembering Eve Branson.

 25 January 2021.
 Boris Johnson is to decide this week whether all inbound passengers should be required to quarantine at designated hotels.